ABOUT AMP: OUR SERVICES

-- Professional development programs; and
+- Professional Development webinars and workshops; and

-NEED FOR THE MUSICIAN’S DIRECTORY
+NEED FOR THE MUSICIANS DIRECTORY

-Currently, the musician community solves its problem by doing what it has for generations, which is to maintain personal lists, and then rely on colleagues for recommendations.
-This is a laborious, painstaking and inefficient process.
+Currently, the musician community solves its problem of recruiting by doing what it has for generations.
+They keep personal lists and then rely on colleagues for recommendations.
+This is a time-consuming, painstaking and inefficient process.
 It is not uncommon for emergencies to arise as musicians suddenly become unavailable for various reasons.
 This can induce outright panic.
-Social media is helpful in connecting musicians, but it usually does not offer enough information to know whether musicians meet particular requirements of a job or project.
-Following is an example from my own experience as a classical singer:
+Social media helps connect musicians, but it usually does not provide enough information to know whether musicians meet certain requirements of a job or project.
+The following is an example from my own experience as a classical singer: